Teaching Professor, Director: Technology Consulting in the Global Community Program

 Since 1998 he has developed and taught a "Technology Consulting in the Community" course that has engaged highly talented students as technology consultants helping close to 300 nonprofit organizations, schools, and businesses in the Pittsburgh region.

-Using the same capacity-building IT consulting model, he directs the international program, Technology Consulting in the Global Community, that has sent 57 students to 11 developing countries to help government ministries and NGOs improve their strategic use of technology.
+Using the same capacity-building IT consulting model, he directs the international program, Technology Consulting in the Global Community, that has sent over a hundred students to fourteen developing countries to help government ministries and NGOs improve their strategic use of technology.

 Joe has a Bachelor’s and Master’s degrees in Computer Science (from Penn State and the University of Southern California), and a Ph.D. in Engineering and Public Policy from Carnegie Mellon.
 Between degrees, he worked as a systems software developer for Bell Laboratories for 5 years.